 House Bill No. 138, introduced by Representative Dewitt, amends the Louisiana State Board of Medical Examiners' membership and operational structure.
 The bill expands the board to include a physician assistant as a voting member and specifies that six of the physician members must practice in designated congressional districts.
 Additionally, it mandates that the director of investigations, who is responsible for handling complaints and investigations regarding physicians, will be hired by the executive director of the board rather than appointed by the board itself.
 This director will also provide recommendations for disciplinary actions based on investigation outcomes.

-The bill also clarifies the qualifications for board members, ensuring that at least every other member appointed from certain lists is a minority appointee.
-The changes aim to enhance the board's effectiveness in overseeing medical practices and ensuring public safety.
-The proposed law will take effect upon the governor's signature or after the designated time for gubernatorial action if not signed.
+The bill also clarifies the qualifications and appointment processes for board members, ensuring that certain members represent specific areas of the state.
+It emphasizes the importance of minority representation among board members and consumer members.
+The changes aim to enhance the board's effectiveness in overseeing medical practices and ensuring public safety while streamlining its operational procedures.
+The bill will take effect upon the governor's signature or after the designated time for gubernatorial action.

 Statutes affected: